Ambily313/SmartVisa-An-Intelligent-System-for-Predicting-US-Visa-Approval/README.md

 ### ✔ Major Components

-1. **Add Data to MongoDB** – Store raw data in a NoSQL database for scalability.
+1. **Add Data to MongoDB** – Store preprocessed data in a NoSQL database for scalability.
 2. **Folder Structure** – Organize codebase into modular components for reusability and maintainability.
 3. **Custom Logging & Exception Handling** – Implement centralized logging and exception tracking.
 4. **MongoDB Integration** – Use MongoDB for storing and querying datasets.